pippinbarr/cart253-2019/modules/core-javascript-objects/core-javascript-objects.md

   ellipse(circle.x,circle.y,circle.size);
 }

-function addVelocity(shape) {
+function addVelocity(shape,velocity) {
-  shape.vx = 10; // This WILL change the vx property of the object passed }
+  shape.vx = velocity; // This WILL change the vx property of the object passed }
 ```